Tutorial: llmPrompt SwiftUI

 Cover Page

-This tutorial introduces you to the iOS app development environment and basic development tools on the backend.
-You’ll learn some Swift syntax and language features for the front end and, to a lesser extent, get acquainted with the backend language and web stack of your choice.
-You will use SwiftUI to build reactive UI declaratively on the front end.
-It can be completed on the iOS simulator.
+This part of the tutorial introduces you to the iOS app development environment.
+You’ll learn some Swift syntax and SwiftUI features to build reactive UI declaratively.
+This tutorial can be completed on the iOS simulator.
 Let’s get started!

 Expected behavior